DAO-Decentralization/dark-dao/README.md

 from selling votes.
 The Dark DAO contract manages all key-encumbered wallets for users and runs its own auction for every DAO proposal, allowing anyone to bid to purchase the Dark DAO's votes.
-The Dark DAO itself still runs on Oasis, but ordinary users could just buy the DD token on ordinary token markets and leave to arbitrageurs the task of converting the tokens and interacting with Oasis.
+The Dark DAO itself still runs on Oasis, but users could just buy the DD token on ordinary Ethereum token markets and leave to arbitrageurs the task of converting the tokens and interacting with Oasis.